ClusterMark: Towards Robust Watermarking for Autoregressive Image Generators with Visual Token Clustering: Watermarking for AR Image Generators

-\paragraph{Watermarking with Clusters.} During \textbf{generation}, there are two main differences compared to the basic case.
-The hash $o_i$ is computed based on the cluster of the preceding token: $o_i = \text{hash} (\kappa, C[q_{i-1}])$, where $\kappa$ is the (hash) prefix that is kept constant across multiple generations.
+\paragraph{Watermarking with clusters.} During \textbf{generation}, there are two main differences compared to the basic case.
+The hash $o_i$ is computed based on the cluster of the preceding token: $o_i = \text{hash} (\kappa, c(q_{i-1}))$, where $\kappa$ is the (hash) prefix that is kept constant across multiple generations.
 The hash is then used to compute a green set $G_i^{\text{cluster}}$ over clusters $(C_1, \dots, C_k)$, rather than over the vocabulary \vocabulary.
 The green set over \vocabulary is simply the union over green clusters: $G_i = \bigcup_{ C_i \in G_i^{\text{cluster}} } C_i$.
-This green set of tokens $G_i$ is then used like the token-level green sets in the basic case to bias the generative distribution towards generating one of the green tokens.
-Note that all tokens in a cluster get the same red/green set assignment, which should improve robustness, assuming that similar tokens are decoded after image perturbation. \textbf{Verification} works similar to the verification procedure in the basic variant with the difference that hashing and masking are again done on cluster level.
+This green set of tokens $G_i$ is then used to bias the generative distribution towards generating one of the green tokens, similarly to the baseline variant.
+Note that the red/green assignment is shared by all tokens in a cluster.
+This should improve robustness to image perturbations, under the assumption that perturbed images are likely to decode to semantically or geometrically similar tokens within the same cluster. \textbf{Verification} works similarly to the baseline variant with the difference that hashing and masking are again done on cluster level. \Cref{alg:cluster-watermark} describes the generation and verification process in detail.